ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part05.md

   # If undefined (the default) or set to null, no storageClassName spec is
   #   set, choosing the default provisioner (gp2 on AWS, standard on GKE, AWS & OpenStack)
   # -- Storage class for the PVC
-  storageClass: nfs-csi-default # Amend this to match the default storage class in your environment
+  storageClass: nfs-csi-jenkins # Replace with your storage class
   # -- Annotations for the PVC
 ```